Quilombola: Mola

-Recognition of Quilombolas
+Other quilombola communities

 Other quilombos emerged during the age of Palmares and the Aqualtune Dynasty.
 Fleeing slaves befriended and allied with Brazilian Indigenous peoples.
-Today most of the Quilombola population is of mixed African-Brazilian and Indigenous ancestry.
+Today most of the quilombola population is of mixed African-Brazilian and Indigenous ancestry.
 Quilombos were mainly located deep in the jungles, far from European influence, and after the fall of Palmares, all the quilombolas either went into hiding or were wiped out by Europeans.
-Most of the Quilombolas remained hidden so successfully it was assumed they had been destroyed or died out.
+Most of the quilombolas remained hidden so successfully it was assumed they had been destroyed or died out.
 They dropped farming at the risk of being discovered and continued the agricultural forest practice.
+The quilombolas adopted a lifestyle that was a cross of Portuguese and various Indigenous and African cultures.

+Quilombola land rights

+Prior to 1988

-The Quilombolas adopted a lifestyle that was a cross of Portuguese and various Indigenous and African cultures.
-Until the 1970s, the Quilombolas were mostly unknown internationally and assumed to have been entirely killed off.
+Until the 1970s, the quilombolas were mostly unknown internationally and assumed to have been entirely killed off.
 In 1970s, deforestation reached their lands.
-Loggers, assuming them to be squatters trying to steal property, forced them off their land at gunpoint stole their land.
-They were not recognized as surviving Quilombola peoples until the 1980s.
-Enraged ranchers claimed they were squatters pretending to be Quilombolas to get land.
-Eventually, they were accepted as Quilombolas, but ranchers still kept stealing their land.
-The most avid supporter of the Quilombolas was Chico Mendes, who argued for the preservation of the jungle and its Indigenous peoples, including the Quilombolas.
+Loggers, assuming them to be squatters trying to steal property, forced them off their land at gunpoint and stole their land.
+They were not recognized as surviving quilombola peoples until the 1980s.
+Enraged ranchers claimed they were squatters pretending to be quilombolas to get land.
+Eventually, they were accepted as quilombolas, but ranchers still kept stealing their land.
+The most avid supporter of the quilombolas was Chico Mendes, who argued for the preservation of the jungle and its Indigenous peoples, including the quilombolas.

-Quilombola land rights